Prevent and treat ransomware attacks

-Healthcare enterprises manage incredible amounts of sensitive data about their employees, patients, processes and medical devices.
-At the same time, information technology (IT) is not at the core of what they do – caring for patients is.
-This makes healthcare providers, hospital systems and other medical facilities especially vulnerable to cyberattacks.
+Companies manage incredible amounts of sensitive data about their employees, clients, processes and products.
+At the same time, information technology (IT) is not always at the core of what they do – caring for clients is.
+This makes various industries increasingly vulnerable to cyberattacks.

 - Be aware of the common types of intrusions or breaches.